eerimoq/simba/doc/examples/filesystem.rst

 Create the file ``counter.txt`` and write ``0`` to it.
 Everytime the application is restarted the counter is incremented by one.

+See the :doc:`Debug and virtual file system Library Reference
+<../library-reference/filesystems/fs>` for more details.

 Source code
 -----------